The Table

 Dr. Fatou Diallo

 “Yes.
-That is the cost of doing it right in 12 months.
-Over 18 months with three milestones: approximately EUR 1.5M in year one, EUR 800K in year two.
-That is probably the most defensible phasing, if the board needs a number.”
+12-month cost.
+Over 18 months with three milestones: roughly EUR 1.5M year one, EUR 800K year two.
+Most defensible phasing if the board needs a number.”

 Decision 3 of 3 — The Financial Commitment